shohagrana64/BlogPost/OpenShift/7. Openshift memcached/memcachedBlog.md

 ## Step 2: Deploying Database

-Now we are going to Install Redis with the help of KubeDB.
+Now we are going to Install Memcached with the help of KubeDB.
 At first, let's create a Namespace in which we will deploy the database.

 ```bash
 $ oc create ns demo
 ```

-Now, before deploying the Redis CRD let's perform some checks to ensure that it is deployed correctly.
+Now, before deploying the Memcached CRD let's perform some checks to ensure that it is deployed correctly.

 ### Check 1: StorageClass check